nikivazou/theorem-proving-template/README.md

 # Listing of files in `src`:

 - `Main.hs` contains your main code that uses user-defined lists,
-- `Data/List/List.hs` contains the definition of the list data type,
+- `Data/List.hs` contains the definition of the list data type,
-- `Theorems.hs` contains some theorems that lists satisfy, and
+- `Data/Misc.hs` contains helper functions, and
-- `Misc.hs` contains helper functions.
+- `Theorems/List.hs` contains some theorems that lists satisfy.

 # Checkin your code